adit3455/quran/README.md

 ## Features

-- Contains All 114 Surah and 30 Juz.
+- Contains All 114 Surah and 30 Juz, and with the translated Indonesian.
 - Beautiful UI for better experience using the app.
 - Bookmarks your verse in the Surah.
 - Searching the Surah that you wanted.